runnndmc/JS-CheatSheet/Strings.md

 console.log(cutOne) ==> 'h'
 ```

-## string.replace()
+## string.split()

-a **method** that returns a **new** string with some or all matched of a pattern replaced by a replacement.
+a **method** that divides a string into an ordered list of substrings and puts the substrings into an **array**.
+The division is done by searching for a pattern that is described as the first parameter of the methods call.

 ex:
 ```
-let str = 'hello there'
+let str = 'The Kind Person is Kind'

-let newStr = str.replace('there', 'friend');
+let strCopy = str.split(' ');
-console.log(newStr) ==> 'hello friend'
+console.log(strCopy) ==> ['The', 'Kind', 'Person', 'is', 'Kind']
 ```

-if there are multiple values that are the same -
-ex. "hello there there" - it would only replace the first one and not the second

-you could instead use .replaceAll()
+**str.split([separator[, limit]])**

+separator - (optional) the pattern describing where each split should occur.

+If the separator is omitted, the returned arr contains one element consisting of the entire string

+limit - (optional) A non-negative integer that specifies a limit on the number of substrings to be included in the array

+If included, it splits the string at the pattern but stops when the limit entries have been placed in the array and any leftover text is not included in the array at all.